espocrm/documentation/administration/extensions.md

 1. Download the new version of needed extension.
 2. Login as an administrator.
 3. Go to Administration > Extensions.
-4. Upload your new extension package (zip file) without uninstallation of the already installed version.
+4. Upload your new extension package (zip file) without uninstalling the already installed version.
 5. Click Install button.